qlik-oss/core-website/docs/services/qix-engine/README.md

 | SmartSearchIndex | Smart Search index log | SmartSearchIndexLogVerbosity | 3 |
 | SSE | Server Side Extension log | SSELogVerbosity | 4 |

-### Log format
+### Log Format

-In addition to the required fields in the [contract](../contract.md) the QIX Engine also has a few log fields that are common to all log types:
+In addition to the required fields in the [contract](../../contract.md#logging) the QIX Engine also has a few log fields that are common to all log types:

 | Field | Description |
 | ----- | ----------- |